-A laptop that might push 8 hours with Windows 10 might struggle to hit 4 hours with Ubuntu.
+A laptop that might get 8 hours on Windows 10 often struggles to hit 4 hours with Ubuntu.

-Linux users’ propensity to extend the lives of older hardware — equipment whose battery packs have seen a fair few cycles — could also play a factor in why you get less battery life with Linux.
+Linux users’ propensity to extend the lives of older hardware — equipment whose batteries will have seen a fair few cycles — also play a factor in why you get less battery life with Linux.

 But running an off-the-disc OS with a catch-all configuration means you may need to do a bit more tweaking yourself to improve battery life on Linux.

 1. Use Ubuntu’s Built-In Power Settings